 Operation Olive Branch has progressed in two phases.
 The first phase between January 20 and the end of February involved Turkey opening five fronts to capture the 250-kilometre border and 22 percent of all villages in the Afrin district, supported by airstrikes from January 20 until February 4, and since February 9.
-That Russia has the power to allow or disallow Turkey's airstrikes on Afrin is indicated by Turkish airstrikes having halted after Turkey-backed militants shot down a Russian Su-25 in Idlib on February 3, and airstrikes resuming after the US-led coalition killed and injured about three hundred Russian mercenaries and pro-Assad militants that advanced on a SDF headquarters in Deir Ezzor on February 7.
+That Russia has the power to allow or stop these airstrikes was indicated by Turkish airstrikes ceasing after Turkey-backed militants shot down a Russian Su-25 in Idlib on February 3, and Turkish airstrikes resuming after the US-led coalition killed and injured about three hundred Russian mercenaries and pro-Assad militants that had advanced on a SDF headquarters in Deir Ezzor on February 7.

-Before and after this hiatus, Turkish warplanes and helicopters struck from the air, while on the ground M60T main battle tanks (MBTs), older variants such as M60A3s and Leopard 2 A4 tanks and artillery have relentlessly struck Afrin villages and towns since January 20.
-Turkey-backed militias included ex-ISIS, HTS, Ahrar al-Sham, the Sultan Murad Brigade, Faylaq al-Sham and Nour al-Din al-Zenki.
+Before and after this hiatus, Turkish warplanes and helicopters struck from the air, while on the ground Leopard 2 A4 tanks, M60T main battle tanks, older M60A3s and artillery continued a relentless assault on Afrin villages and towns.
+This hardware supported Turkey-backed militias, which included Turkey-trained ex-ISIS, HTS, Ahrar al-Sham, the Sultan Murad Brigade, Faylaq al-Sham and Nour al-Din al-Zenki.
 All are committed to establishing a Sunni Arab state based on Sharia law.
 As France 24 reports on February 11: 'Turkey has declined to provide details of its allies operating in Afrin and there are concerns ... that Ankara's links to radical jihadist groups could have security consequences as Operation Olive Branch widens its combat operations ...' or, after fighting subsides, if Ankara loses 'control of jihadist fighters across Turkey's 900 kilometre border with Syria.'
 Turkey-backed militants claim they are liberating Afrin from the 'infidels'.
-Against the second largest military force in NATO, and these ideologically driven militias, YPG are armed mainly with Kalashnikovs, RPGs [rocket propelled grenade launchers] and light machine guns, although Syria, Iran, and some anonymous sources claim Russia, have armed YPG with anti-tank guided missiles.
+Against these ideologically driven militants and the second largest military force in NATO, YPG were armed with Kalashnikovs, RPGs [rocket propelled grenade launchers] and light machine guns, although Syria, Iran, and allegedly even Russia, armed YPG with some anti-tank guided missiles.